shahin-m-hashim/SMART-CALCULATOR/README.md

 The calculator can perform bitwise AND, OR, NOT and XOR operations on binary, decimal, octal and hexadecimal numbers.

 # Authors
-Shahin M Hashim - Initial work - Yourusername
+Shahin M Hashim - Initial work

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details